tsunami416604/azure-docs.hu-hu/articles/site-recovery/azure-to-azure-exclude-disks.md

          -DiskId $OSdiskId -RecoveryResourceGroupId  $RecoveryRG.ResourceId -RecoveryReplicaDiskAccountType  $RecoveryReplicaDiskAccountType `
          -RecoveryTargetDiskAccountType $RecoveryOSDiskAccountType

-# Data Disk 1 i.e StorageProfile.DataDisks[0] is excluded so we will provide it during the time of replication
+# Data Disk 1 i.e StorageProfile.DataDisks[0] is excluded, so we will provide it during the time of replication.

 # Data disk 2
 $datadiskId2  = $vm.StorageProfile.DataDisks[1].ManagedDisk.id